c-blake/cligen/README.md

 Other invocations (`foobar --foo=2 --bar=2.7 ...`) all work as expected.
 Default help tables work with automated "help to X" tools such as `complete -F _longopt` in bash, `compdef _gnu_generic` in zsh, or the GNU `help2man`.
-`cligen`-erated parsers accept any unambiguous prefix for long options.
+`cligen`-erated parsers accept *any unambiguous prefix* for long options.
-So, hitting the TAB key is unnecessary, though might pop-up some useful help.
+So, hitting the TAB key is unnecessary, though might pop-up useful help.

 When you want more specific help than `set foo` and `set bar`, just add some parameter-keyed metadata with Nim's association-list literals: